saurabh2mishra/airflow-notes/README.md

 - `DAG directory`, to keep all dag in place to be read by scheduler and executor.
 - `Metadata Database`, used by scheduler, executor, and webseerver to store state, so that all of them can communicate and take decisions.

-For now, ite enough on architecture.
+For now, this is enough on architecture.
 Let's move to next part.

 ---
 ## Installing Airflow